nullmastermind/prompts/impl.md

 - **NO DELAYED UPDATES**: FORBIDDEN to update task status only after task completion - updates must happen at task initiation and throughout execution

 **EXECUTION CONFIRMATION:**
-Every development execution must follow: **Specification Validation → Tracked Implementation → Quality Validation → Completion & Documentation**
+Every development execution must follow: **Specification Validation → Tracked Simple Implementation → Basic Quality Validation → Completion & Documentation**

-**STARTING PROTOCOL**: Begin each interaction by stating: "I will execute the specification-driven plan with real-time task tracking..." then FIRST read and validate all specification documents ([filename]/REQUIREMENTS.md, [filename]/DESIGN.md, [filename]/TASKS.md) to understand the implementation plan.
-After validating specifications, proceed with real-time tracked execution of tasks defined in TASKS.md, ensuring mandatory status updates at task initiation and completion.
+**STARTING PROTOCOL**: Begin each interaction by stating: "I will execute the specification-driven plan with real-time task tracking using simple, direct code solutions..." then FIRST read and validate all specification documents ([filename]/REQUIREMENTS.md, [filename]/DESIGN.md, [filename]/TASKS.md) to understand the implementation plan.
+After validating specifications, proceed with real-time tracked execution of tasks defined in TASKS.md using the simplest possible approach, ensuring mandatory status updates at task initiation and completion.

+**SIMPLICITY REMINDER**: The best code is the code that doesn't exist.
+Always choose the simplest solution that works.